Where To Eat Near The Dyker Heights Christmas Lights

 If you came to Dyker Heights with a group, Meze is your best bet for a Greek feast that will probably come in under $50pp.
 Locals love this place for its cozy atmosphere, excellent food, and ability to accommodate large groups with little to no notice.
 Stringed instruments hang on the walls in a way that suggests people might actually take them down to play late at night after a few rounds of drinks.
 Order heavily from the Meze section of the menu, and get at least three dips to start.
 Anything that comes off the grill, from the whole fish to the lamb chops, is going to be good.
 Whatever you do, make sure to save room for dessert, because you’ve probably never had Galaktoboureko as good as the one here.

 This legendary sandwich shop makes over 100 variations on the Italian sandwich, which is why you’ll need to order by number.
 You might want to browse the menu ahead of time, too, so you don’t get overwhelmed when you look up at the massive board at the counter.
-We’re partial to #25, the Louis Prima, described on the menu as “a CRAZY sandwich.”
+We’re partial to #25, the Louie Prima, described on the menu as “a CRAZY sandwich.”
 That description is accurate.
 It’s sort of like your standard combo of hot capicola, salami, pepperoni, provolone, and swiss except there are also entire stuffed peppers, and that really pushes things over the top.
 Get a cup of tiramisu for dessert.
-You can eat it while you walk around the kind of houses where Louis Prima himself might have hung out.
+You can eat it while you walk around the kind of houses where Mr. Prima himself might have hung out.

 There are a bunch of trucks hawking hot chocolate near the Dyker Heights Lights.
 Skip them and get hot chocolate and some Italian pastries here instead.
 You might have to wait in line once you’re inside, but at least you can spend time gawking at the sprawling pastry cases while you wait.
 This is one of the best Italian bakeries in South Brooklyn, and you’ll find all the classics, like cassata pastries and destination-worthy sfogliatelle.
 If you want something savory that you can eat while you walk, they also sell arancini, focaccia, and personal-sized pizzas.